29 CREATIVE WAYS TO RETAIN EMPLOYEES

 I’ll personally advise that you take adequate time before giving corrections especially when the error is costly.
-This will enable you to process your words well and you wouldn’t end up raising your voice at your employee.
+This will enable you to process your words well and you won’t end up raising your voice at your employee.

 You might think that if you do not show your hurt and anger as regards an error, it will encourage the offender to do more.
 That’s not true!

-When a person, in this case, an employee gets the opposite of what they expected – patience instead of an outburst; love instead of hate, they will go ahead to ensure such error never repeats itself again.
+When a person, in this case, an employee gets the opposite of what they expected – patience instead of an outburst; love instead of hate, they will go ahead to ensure such an error never repeats itself again.

 If it does happen, they will be willing to bear the cost without any resentment.
-This rare attribute will make your employee feel like a family and they will be reluctant to leave you.
+This rare attribute will make your employees feel like a family and they will be reluctant to leave you.